 The APS team will place great emphasis on leveraging best-in-class tools, rather than on developing new systems.
 For example, they will continue to work closely with the Globus Services team in order to not duplicate effort and best leverage DOE and ANL resources.
-Open source tools will be used in order to best meet the needs of the APS in an efficient and cost-effective manner.
+Open source tools will be used in order to best meet the needs of the APS in an efficient and cost effective manner.
+Of particular importance for the next two years is the development of online portals for XRF and XPCS analysis.